Taxation in Indiana: Personal income tax

-Indiana imposes a flat 3.23% tax on the personal income.
-The base taxable amount is equal to the adjusted gross income determined on a payers federal tax return.
+Indiana imposes a flat 3.05% tax on the personal income.
+The base taxable amount is equal to the adjusted gross income determined on a payer's federal tax return.
 The taxable amount can be lowered by applying several income tax deductions.
 The largest deductions in 2013 were a $3,000 deduction for rent paid and a deduction equal to the amount of taxes paid out of state.
 Additional deductions are provided to the elderly and handicapped.

-Some counties within Indiana also fund their government using an income tax.
+All counties within Indiana also fund their government using an income tax.
 The highest county income tax in the state is 3.38% and it is charged in addition to the state income tax.
 County income taxes rate are set by the county board of commissioners and submitted to the Department of Revenue.
 The department forwards the request to the state legislature where the requested rate must be approved by the Indiana General Assembly.

 For most individuals working within Indiana, the state income is withheld from their paycheck.
 For individuals working outside the state, and for certain types of individuals within the state, quarterly estimated payments are made, with any remaining amount paid when the tax return is filed.
 If the amount of taxes due at the time of filing is $1,000 or greater, penalty fees and interest charges are assessed in addition to the tax owed.

 Income taxes are filed annually by the payer, and must be filed by April 15, or the next business day if the 15th falls on a weekend.
 Failure to file taxes is a criminal offense.
 Overpayment of taxes will result in the state issuing a refund of the overpaid amount, or the overpayment can be held as a credit for the next taxing period.
 In 2008 the personal income tax revenue for the state was $4.68 billion.